8ta4/blog/drafts/Can LLMs Consistently Deliver Comedy?.md

-How can I consistently create humor using LLMs?
+How can I consistently create humor using Large Language Models (LLMs)?

-I'm diving deep into how I can get Large Language Models (LLMs) to crack jokes consistently.
 Here's where I'm at:

 1. Black Comedy: I started off trying to get LLMs to push the envelope with some edgy humor using an uncensored model.